South Coast derby: Inter-fan rivalry

 In the early 2000s, Southampton based ship builder Vosper Thornycroft moved from its Woolston yard to new facilities at Portchester, near Portsmouth, and also into a newly built ship hall within HMNB Portsmouth.
 West Quay shopping mall in Southampton city centre was also opened, which attracted many Portsmouth residents away from Portsmouth's traditional shopping areas, favouring the new West Quay mall which offered more variety than Portsmouth's declining Commercial Road and Palmerston Road shopping areas.

 On 15 May 2005, Portsmouth, now in the Premier League, lost 2–0 away to relegation threatened West Bromwich Albion.
 Portsmouth's loss earned West Bromwich Albion three points and survival to end one place above the relegation zone.
 However, this result also affected and confirmed bottom-placed Southampton's relegation to the second tier of English football for the first time since 1978.
 Portsmouth supporters ironically celebrated their 2–0 loss to West Bromwich Albion as a victory as it had relegated Southampton to a lower division than Portsmouth for the first time since the 1960–61 season, when Portsmouth had been in the Second Division and Southampton were in the Third Division.

 In 2015, 10,000 Portsmouth residents signed a petition against Portsmouth City Council's decision to allow airline Emirates to use its red and white livery (Southampton colours) for its sponsorship of the Spinnaker Tower in Portsmouth.
 The city council subsequently came to an agreement with sponsors Emirates to use blue and gold (Portsmouth colours) instead, donating the now-unnecessary red paint to local charities instead.

 In 2019, the two teams met for the first time in over seven years, an EFL Cup tie at Fratton Park.
-Tensions at the game ran high, and as such police presence was high; hundreds of police officers were bought in from multiple police forces across Hampshire in order to prevent violence between the two sets of fans in what has been described as the biggest football policing operation conducted in Hampshire.
+Tensions at the game ran high, and as such police presence was high; hundreds of police officers were brought in from multiple police forces across Hampshire in order to prevent violence between the two sets of fans in what has been described as the biggest football policing operation conducted in Hampshire.
 The police worked for over an hour separating fans in order to prevent a brawl as Southampton fans made their way from Fratton railway station to Fratton Park.
 Despite the best efforts of the police, violence and anti-social behaviour ensued; before the game, red and blue flares were set off near Fratton station and the Shepherd's Crook pub respectively.
 Following the 0–4 result, tensions increased as items were thrown towards police and a police horse was punched.